close

 Give from Your Retirement Account

-Your retirement assets can be one of the most impactful ways to support A Home Within, both now and in the future.
+Sharing a portion of your retirement assets can be one of the most impactful ways to support A Home Within, both now and in the future.
 With thoughtful planning, you can use your IRA or other retirement accounts to make a Qualified Charitable Distribution (QCD) while potentially reducing your tax burden.

 Why Give from Your Retirement Account?